Frequently Asked Questions

 There is no fee to replace your student card for a change of name.

-From 2014, your Student Campus Card became valid for the duration of your enrolment, so re-enrolling students no longer receive a new card each year.
+Your current student card is valid for the duration of your enrolment, so re-enrolling students no longer receive a new card each year.
 If you have lost your student card, you can obtain a replacement at cost at the Campus Cards counter at the Student Centre.

 The Concession Opal card is now available for full-time students of this tertiary institution.